core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * The client takes the additional following step between steps 3 and 4 of {{client-processing}}.

-   B. If the size of the built CBOR sequence exceeds MAX_UNFRAGMENTED_SIZE (see {{Section 4.1.3.4.2 of RFC8613}}), the client MUST stop processing the request and MUST abort the Block-wise transfer.
+   B. If the size of COMB_PAYLOAD exceeds MAX_UNFRAGMENTED_SIZE (see {{Section 4.1.3.4.2 of RFC8613}}), the client MUST stop processing the request and MUST abort the Block-wise transfer.
 Then, the client can continue by switching to the purely sequential workflow shown in {{fig-non-combined}}.
 That is, the client first sends EDHOC message_3 prepended by the EDHOC Connection Identifier C_R encoded as per {{Section 3.3 of I-D.ietf-lake-edhoc}}, and then sends the OSCORE-protected CoAP request once the EDHOC execution is completed.

 The performance advantage of using the EDHOC + OSCORE request can be lost, when used in combination with Block-wise transfers that rely on specific parameter values and block sizes.